 Everything you love about soloexitos.com and more!
 Tap on any of the buttons below to download our app.

-The albums Ritmo Perfeito (Perfect Rhythm) and Bang followed in swift succession, the latter going to number three in the album chart and selling over 300,000 copies, and a string of popular singles featuring a succession of well-known guest artists boosted her visibility.
+The albums Ritmo Perfeito (Perfect Rhythm, 2014) and Bang (2015) followed in swift succession, the latter went to number two on Brazil's album charts and sold more than 300,000 copies, and a string of popular singles and wildly popular videos featuring a succession of well-known guest artists boosted her visibility.
 With her sweet, silky voice, sexy image, self-created choreography, and high-profile social media presence, she quickly became a national celebrity, but had yet bigger plans.

-In 2017, she recorded in English for the first time when she was featured on rapper Iggy Azalea's "Switch" single.
-The remainder of the year was marked by a series of singles including the hit "Paradinha," as well as collaborations with Alesso and J Balvin.
-2018 began with another J Balvin collaboration in "Machika," a single that also featured Jeon.
-Throughout that year, she kept up a steady stream of singles including the Silva collaboration "Fica Tudo Bem" and the solo hit "Medicina," as well as a three-song EP called Solo.
-All of this helped lay the groundwork for her fourth album, Kisses.
-Released in 2019, Kisses featured a diverse roster of guests from Snoop Dogg to Tropicalia legend Caetano Veloso, and took home a Latin Grammy Award for Best Urban Music Album.
+In 2017, she was a featured collaborator on rapper Iggy Azalea's "Switch"; it was her first English-language performance.
+The remainder of the year was marked by a series of singles including the hit "Paradinha," Is That for Me" with Alesso, and the multi-platinum "Downtown" with J Balvin.
+2018 began with another J Balvin collaboration in "Machika," a charting single that also featured Jeon.
+Throughout that year, she kept up a steady stream of singles including the Silva collaboration "Fica Tudo Bem" and the solo hit "Medicina," as well as the EP Solo that included tracks recorded and released between September and December.
+All told, Anitta released eight singles, three were certified gold and four were certified platinum or multi-platinum, while her videos registered hundreds of millions of views.